AMLAB-Wakayama/WHIS/README.md

 * WHISv302:  Mar 2022 version
     - New implementation of WHIS.
-    - GCFBv233 is essential for this version
+    - GCFBv233 or the later version is essential for this WHIS
     - See ./WHISv302/_ReadMeFirst_WHISv302.md
     - See ./WHISv302/_ReadMeFirst_WHISv302_Jp.md  (in Japanese)
     - See arXiv preprint "arXiv_WHISgc22_I.pdf" for the detail of WHISv30